Icofunding/Legal/FAQ.md

 Icofunding is for startups that want to launch an ICO to presale their product or services, or grant access to their network.

-Icofunding also helps investors in the process of participating in the ICOs launched in the platform, providing access to the addresses of the smart contract that hold each ICO.
+Icofunding also helps token buyers in the process of participating in the ICOs launched in the platform, providing access to the addresses of the smart contract that hold each ICO.

 5. **Contact info**